MatheusJCastro/meafs/README.md

     - For Linux users, if needed, export anaconda to your path by adding the line `export PATH="/home/USERNAME/anaconda3/bin:$PATH"` (changing the `USERNAME` to your user) to the `~/.bashrc` file.
 Close and open a new terminal to update the path.

-    - If desirable, disable autoactivation of anaconda with `conda config --set auto_activate_base false`.
+    - If desirable, disable auto activation of anaconda with `conda config --set auto_activate_base false`.

-- Create MEAFS enviroment with `conda create python -n meafs`;
+- Create MEAFS environment with `conda create python -n meafs`;

 - Then, to activate the environment, type `conda activate meafs`;